Roucasse/Grand-Theft-Audio-3/README.md

 ## About
 This game is a demake of Grand Theft Auto 3 made by Rockstar in 2001.
-It have been made for the Demake Jam in August 2018.
+It has been made for the Demake Jam in August 2018.
 The goal of this game jam was to "demake" an existing game (demake = opposite of remake).

 ## How to use the source code
 1. Download [Unity](https://unity3d.com)
 1. Download the source code
 1. Open the source code folder using Unity

+## Disclaimer
+Since this game has been made during a game jam, the code is not optimized and the files are pretty messy.
+The game also has some frame drops and some bugs.

 ## Links
 * [Play this game](https://roucasse.itch.io/grand-theft-audio-3)